jonathanhogg/flitter/docs/canvas3d.md

 algorithm.
 This is given as a ratio of face area to total model area.
 If not specified, then all faces will be considered.

+A model can also be *inverted*.
+This will flip all vertex normals and face windings.

+`invert=` [ `true` | `false` ]
+: Setting this attribute to `true` on a model node will invert the model.

+The result of inverting a model is that the insides of the back faces of the model will be rendered instead of the outside of the front faces.
+Other than producing some strange special effects, this is primarily useful for creating environments.
+For example, a large inverted sphere with a texture map can be used as a "sky box".

+As with all models, the results of these operations are cached.

 ## Constructive Solid Geometry

 **Flitter** supports [Constructive Solid Geometry](https://en.wikipedia.org/wiki/Constructive_solid_geometry) (CSG) using features of the **trimesh** and **manifold3d** packages (plus a handful of other utility libraries).
-This is managed by creating a tree of operation, transform and model nodes.
+This is managed by creating trees of operation, transform and model nodes.

 The basic CSG operation nodes are: